chernogorsky/course-ASAP-learn-golang/00_A$AP Learn 🚀/04_Advanced Datatypes/09_Methods/index.md

     // You know...
 The doors that open up instead of out to the side ¯\_(ツ)_/¯ VerticalDoors bool
     Model         string
-    // Let's say that we want other packages to be able to modify the serial number... serialNo      *int64
+    // Let's say that we don’t want other packages to be able to modify the serial number... serialNo      *int64
 }